-Are you looking for the best chapter books for 1st graders they will actually enjoy reading?
-Keep scrolling for my mega list of 1st grade chapter books PLUS my free printable first grade book list!
+Are you looking for the best chapter books for 1st graders That they’ll actually enjoy reading?
+Keep scrolling for my mega list of 1st grade chapter books, PLUS my free printable book list!

-This post about the best chapter books for 1st graders may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This post about the best chapter books for 1st graders was written by family travel expert Marcie Cheung and may contain affiliate links.
+This means if you click on the link and purchase the item, I’ll receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 My first grader LOVES to read.
 I know that sounds like I’m bragging, but I’m really proud that he has discovered the wondrous world of reading.